open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 	// BytesRead contains the amount of bytes read from the response's body BytesRead() int64

-	// Error contains the last error that occured while reading Error() error
+	// Error contains the last error that occurred while reading Error() error
 }